-- Quiet: They are so quiet that it can even mow your grass at night.
+- Quiet: They are so quiet that they can even mow your grass at night.
 It makes about the same level of noise as a heat pump.

-One thing I was surprised by, is the ability of them to traverse hills.
+One thing I was surprised by is their ability to traverse hills.
 It doesn’t seem to have any problems making its way up or across slopes.

 The major components are:

-- Body/chassis and cover: This is the housing for all the components.
+- Body/chassis and cover: This is the components’ housing.
 The chassis provides a solid base for everything to be attached to it strongly and safely.
 The cover keeps the outdoor elements from affecting the machine.

 - Electric Motors: One of the motors receives power from the battery and rotates the blade assembly.
-The others also use battery power, but instead, drives the wheels for motion and direction.
+The others also use battery power but drive the wheels for motion and direction.

 - Battery: The battery powers the electronics and motor.

-- Electronics: This is everything that operated the motor and is the ‘brains’ of the mower.
+- Electronics: This is everything that operates the motor and is the ‘brains’ of the mower.

-- Wheels: This is what’s used to drive the mower from the drive motors, and to steer it.
+- Wheels: This is used to drive the mower from the drive motors and steer it.

-- Blade Assembly: This is what actually cuts the grass.
-It’s rotated by the main motor.
-On most of these mowers, the blades actually pivot, getting swung out when the motor rotates the blade assembly.
-This way, if the blades hit anything, they can fold away, reducing the impact on the object and reducing the amount of damage on the blades.
+- Blade Assembly: This is what cuts the grass.
+The main motor rotates it.
+On most of these mowers, the blades pivot, getting swung out when the motor rotates the blade assembly.
+This way, if the blades hit anything, they can fold away, reducing the impact on the object and the amount of damage on the blades.
 Some manufacturers still use fixed metal blades, which I’m sure still work quite well, but probably won’t last as long.

 Technically they are categorized as a mulcher or a grasscycle product.
-They cut small lengths of grass each time, and don’t catch any of the clippings.
+They cut small lengths of grass each time and don’t catch any clippings.

-The clippings simply fall back into the grass, decay and form a type of fertilizer for your lawn.
+The clippings fall back into the grass, decay, and form fertilizer for your lawn.
 These machines have been known to get lawns looking healthier this way.

-Used in conjunction with a smart sprinkler system, will go a long way to help you get a better, healthier lawn.
+A smart sprinkler system will go a long way to help you get a healthier lawn.

 In a word, yes.
 If you want one for a larger lawn, the initial cost goes up for a bigger model.

-At the largest end of the spectrum, it could do around 1.25 acres or around 54,450 square feet.
-That’s a fairly large area for one automated unit.
+It could do around 1.25 acres or about 54,450 square feet at the most significant end of the spectrum.
+That’s a relatively large area for one automated unit.

-Automated mowers are usually weather resistant.
+Automated mowers are usually weather-resistant.
 So it can mow just fine in the rain.
-At the very least, it may just dock itself until the rain subsides.
+At the very least, it may just dock until the rain subsides.

-Some manufacturers claim to have a zero influence from rain, they can cut just fine in the torrential rain.
+Some manufacturers claim to have zero influence from rain.
+So they can cut just fine in the torrential rain.

 Are they safe?

-It’s extremely safe.
+It’s incredibly safe.
 If it bumps into something, it will change direction.

 If you pick it up, it will sound an alarm and shut off instantly.
-It’s definitely safer than a traditional lawn mower.
+So it’s safer than a traditional lawn mower.